andrey-maltsev-eee/eee-starter-kit/lesson-01-blinking-led/README.md

 ## Key Takeaways:
 Breadboard is extremely useful for rapid prototyping without soldering.
-Directional components (diodes).
 Connecting in reverse blocks current and prevents lighting up.
 Learned the importance of using a current-limiting resistor in series with the LED to prevent burning it out due to high current.
 Learned how to read the resistance value using the colored bands on the body.